-The term 'Bitcoin Cash' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Bitcoin Cash' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bitcoin Cash refers to the first split from the legendary crypto-currency market leading Bitcoin block chain.
 On August 1st the splinter group created its new crypto-currency Bitcoin Cash.
 The developer of this rival to the original behemoth is Calin Culianu.
 He explains that there are two principle noteworthy changes to the new bitcoin.
 These are an increase in the size of the block chain to eight megabytes and a removal of the SegWit code change that could activate on the bitcoin block chain by the end of August.

 There are many detractors from this first Bitcoin splinter group who refer to the new Bitcoin Cash as merely an “altcoin.”
 This refers to a software fork which leads to a newer crypto-currency that has its own independent market.
 The splinter Bitcoin has already taken a severe beating on the crypto-currency markets by trading at only $461 to the real Bitcoin’s hefty price tag of $2,568.
 This represents approximately an only 18 percent valuation against the original on the futures market.
 It reveals the still limited level of confidence in and support for this altcoin which it boasts from current Bitcoin backers.